Skip to Main Content

 Critical Appraisal is an evaluation of how close the research findings approximate the truth.

-Brief Introduction to Critiquing a Research Paper
+Introduction to Reading & Critiquing a Research Paper

 SECONDARY LITERATURE analyzes, synopsizes, and synthesizes the primary literature.